 A lunch menu from Herts Catering is sent to parents each term.
-Please find attached the menu choices for the Autumn Term (up to October Half Term):
+Please find attached the menu choices for the Spring Term:

 Children with packed lunches should be able to cope with opening all containers and eating the food by themselves.
 Storage is minimal so please only send cold drinks inside the named lunch box which are stored in the classroom.
 In order that children have a healthy, manageable lunch we ask that lunch consists of the following: small sandwiches, portions of fresh or dried fruit, cheese, yoghurts and one sweet biscuit.
 No sweets.
 Please send drinks in cartons or plastic flasks only, no cans or glass bottles.
 We are a ‘nut-free’ school so please ensure packed lunches DO NOT contain peanut butter sandwiches or nuts of any kind as we have children in the school with severe allergies to these foods.

 Our school provides dairy products subsidised by the European Union under the European school milk scheme.
 A carton of milk can be provided for children on a daily basis.
 If a child receives Free School Meals he/she is also entitled to Free School Milk.
 Milk can be ordered through Cool Milk, please see the link below, forms can also be collected from the School Office.